 When Climbing Mount Kilimanjaro take it slowly.
 "Pole, Pole" as we say in Swahili means "Slowly, Slowly ".
 The longer you take, the higher your percentages of making it to the summit.

-As much of an accomplishment as climbing Mount Kilimanjaro is, it wouldn’t be possible without the superhuman effort shown every single day by the porters, chefs, and guides who do everything in their power to get you to the summit and make it as comfortable as possible.
-So don’t skimp.
-When it comes to tipping, bring an extra three hundred to four hundred US dollars for your porters, chefs, and guides because let’s be honest, without them, there’s no way you’d make it to the top.
+As much of an accomplishment as climbing Mount Kilimanjaro is, it can not be possible without the day by day effort done by the porters, chefs, and guides who do everything in their power to get you to the summit and make it as comfortable as possible.
+So don't skimp.
+When it comes to tipping, bring an extra three hundred to four hundred US dollars for your porters, chefs, and guides because let's be honest, without them, there's no way you can make it to the top.

 Legally, porters required to have a load limit which is maximum of 20kg and they have to measure in a scale.
 Each porter has to weigh their bag and make sure that that weight limit is below.
 Why measure weight limit, first, It's in the porters' best interest to have a lighter load, and second It employs more people.
 Obviously, Mt Kilimanjaro is a big tourist draw, which means it's good for the economy and for the local population.
 So the porters get a job and by limiting the weight means more porters get more employment.